ramyakunchanapalli2003-glitch/Agentic-AI-based-timetable-generation-and-management-system/README.md

-# Agentic AI Timetable Generator & Manager
+# Agentic AI Based Timetable Generation and Management System

 An intelligent, full-stack timetable generation and management system built with Python, FastAPI, and Google Gemini API.
 The application features a **Gemini LLM Planning Agent** that acts as an autonomous coordinator, orchestrating constraint-aware timetable generation, validation, auto-retry regeneration (up to 3 attempts), and database persistence using existing tool functions.